davepinch/pinchy.cc/collections/_wikipedia/The_Marriage_of_Heaven_and_Hell.md

 ---
-title: "The Marriage of Heaven and Hell"
+title: "The Marriage of Heaven and Hell - Wikipedia"
 wikipedia: "https://en.wikipedia.org/wiki/The_Marriage_of_Heaven_and_Hell"
 related:
   - _wikipedia/William_Blake.md